mistress-of-loft-and-spire/punk.AnimatedTilemap/README.md

 This syntax is really similar to Spritemaps, where the **first parameter is an Array of frames** that you want as your animation and the **second parameter is the framerate** at which to play the animation.

-The frame index also works just like it does with Spritemaps, basicly you just count all the frames in your tileset starting at 0 and you get which frame index your animation is at.
+The frame index also works just like it does with Spritemaps, basicly you imagine every tile in your tileset as a frame in a Spritemap.

-So if you wanted to also add the water animation, first look at the tileset (Okay, the water animation has 3 frames) and count at which index the frames are (The first frame starts at index 16) and:
+So if you wanted to also add the water animation, you see the tile is at the 16th position in the tileset and has 3 frames:

 ```haxe
 tilemap.animate([16, 17, 18], 1);